 Descriptions online can be confusing with some brands and shops claiming to make and sell loopwheel t-shirts when they don’t, most often likely due to confusion rather than an attempt to deceive.

-If you want to be sure you’re getting a loopwheel t-shirt the best bet is to go with a brand with a reputation for producing them or a retailer who has a detailed knowledge about the manufacturing history and what goes into producing the pieces they sell.
+If you want to be sure you’re getting a loopwheel t-shirt the best bet is to go with a brand with a reputation for producing them or a retailer who has detailed knowledge about the manufacturing history and what goes into producing the pieces they sell.

 Why buy a Loopwheel T-shirt?

-Because of the cost of producing the cloth, loopwheel t-shirts are only produced by brands who have the highest standards of quality and the most ethically sound manufacturing processes.
+Because of the cost of producing the cloth, loopwheel t-shirts are only produced by brands that have the highest standards of quality and the most ethically sound manufacturing processes.
 Yes, this means they’re more expensive, but it also means you won’t have to buy another for a long time.

-The characteristics of the fabric mean that loopwheel tees are extremely durable and hard wearing.
+The characteristics of the fabric mean that loopwheel tees are extremely durable and hard-wearing.
 They’re suitable for heavy daily wear and will last for years.
 The lack of tension in the knitting process means that the cloth is strong whilst at the same time super-soft.
 Whereas a cheap, mass-produced t-shirt may last a matter of months, a loopwheel tee will withstand a decade of hard wear and will age gracefully over time.

 The lack of side seams in loopwheel t-shirts, such as those produced by The Rite Stuff, result in a better fit and a garment that will keep its shape wear after wear, wash after wash.

 Our ethos at Those That Know is to buy less but better clothes.
 Investing in a loopwheel t-shirt that will outlast lower quality t-shirts is not only beneficial from an environmental and ethical point of view, it also means the skills of craftspeople, whose passion and expertise makes these pieces possible, can keep these traditional manufacturing processes alive for years to come.